dreeves/sheeq/README.md

-# Sheeq: SpreadSHEt-style interfacE via an EQuation
+# Sheeq: SpreadHeEt-style interfacE via an EQuation

 AKA a calculator calculator.